 There are 29 species of large aquatic vegetation located in the Old Ausable River Channel.
 Six of these species dominate certain sections of the river.
 The six species include: Chara vulgaris, Elodea canadensis, Myriophyllum spicatum, Vallisneria americana, Wolffia spp. and Lemna minor.

-Wiklund (2001) showed that there are differences in aquatic vegetation above and below the dam in the Pinery.
+Wiklund (2001) showed that there are differences in aquatic vegetation above and below the dam in Pinery Provincial Park.

 Above the dam, the dominant species is Chara vulgaris, a plant species that creates a dense mat on the bottom of the river.
 This species is present due to the low turbidity and bicarbonate rich groundwater that feeds the system in this section of the river.